What Is Google Lighthouse Score? Why Is It Important for SEO?Orhun Karadag

 Google Lighthouse is a tool aimed at helping web developers improve the quality of the pages on their sites.

-It checks the loading speed, accessibility and general search engine optimization (SEO) of the pages.
+It checks the loading speed, accessibility and search engine optimization (SEO) of the pages.
 These factors are important because the quality of each page contributes to your website’s SEO.

 The tool, which Google originally developed for the purpose of analyzing Progressive Web Applications (PWA).
 It has been expanded in functionality and provides feedback based on real-world usage to web designers.